WPBeginner

 How to Disable Image Compression in WordPress

-All you need to do is paste the following code in your theme’s functions.php file or in a site-specific plugin.
+All you need to do is paste the following code into your theme’s functions.php file manually or by using a code snippet plugin like WPCode (recommended).

 add_filter('jpeg_quality', function($arg){return 100;});

-When you set the value to 100, it means that WordPress compress the image at its highest quality.
+When you set the value to 100, WordPress will compress the image at its highest quality.

-If you’re not a photographer or an artist, then you would probably not see much of a difference in quality.
-But for those who work with high quality images on a daily basis, the difference in quality is obvious.
+If you are not a photographer or an artist, then you would probably not see much of a difference in quality.
+But for those who work with high-quality images on a daily basis, the difference in quality is obvious.

 add_filter('jpeg_quality', function($arg){return 75;});

-When you do make these image quality changes, you want to make sure that you regenerate your thumbnails.
+Tip: When you make these image quality changes, you also want to make sure that you regenerate your thumbnails.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.